IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

    - Publisher: Use one of the integration options listed in [Implementation Options for Senders](#implementation-options-for-senders).

-     Optional to restrict who can decrypt your UID2 tokens: Set up sharing permissions in the UID2 Portal.
+     Optional to restrict which DSPs can decrypt your UID2 tokens: Set up sharing permissions in the UID2 Portal.
 See [Account Setup in the UID2 Portal](#account-setup-in-the-uid2-portal).
    - DSP: Use one of the integration options listed in [Decryption Options for Receivers](#decryption-options-for-receivers).

 1. The publisher completes the following steps to create and send the UID2 tokens: